 chevron-up

-The gold-silver ratio has a long history, which dates back to ancient times when it was used by the Greek, Roman and Byzantine civilizations.
+The gold-silver ratio dates back to ancient times when it was used by the Greek, Roman and Byzantine civilizations.
 During the Roman Empire, the ratio was set at 12:1.
 During the Middle Ages, the ratio was used in Europe to determine the exchange rate between gold and silver coins.

-The ratio has fluctuated dramatically over the centuries, ranging from 2:1 to over 100:1.
+The ratio has fluctuated dramatically since, ranging from 2:1 to over 100:1.
 It wasn’t until 1866 that it broke above 20:1 for the first time and has only briefly come below that mark twice, once in 1919 at the end of WWI and again in 1969 when President Nixon permanently severed the U.S. dollar’s link to gold.

 What is the gold-silver ratio today?